rigaman/Fooda/README.md

 ## Installation
 Step-by-step instructions to set up the project locally:
 1. Clone the repository: `git clone https://github.com/rigaman/Fooda.git`
-2. Navigate to the project directory: `cd repository-name`
+2. Navigate to the project directory: `cd Fooda`
 3. Install dependencies: `npm install` (or equivalent for your tech stack, e.g., `pip install -r requirements.txt` for Python)
-4. Configure environment variables (if applicable): Copy `.env.example` to `.env` and update the values.
+4. Run tests `npm test`

 ## Usage
 How to run or use the project: